Virtual Heritage Fair Process

 The flexibility reflects how we want the program to be more inclusive and reflect community needs.
 We want Heritage Fairs to fit into the lesson, not have the lesson fit into Heritage Fairs.
 From a practical perspective, we have more space virtually to accommodate small groups and grades on the edge of eligibility, whereas the in-person events are limited by room capacity, food budget, time constraints, etc.

-Teachers need to provide support for their students: introduce them to the topics, guide them in their research, etc. Teachers also need to register online with Heritage Saskatchewan and then register their students (or assist their students to register).
-They need to assist their students with submitting their projects before the deadline.
+Teachers need to provide support for their students: introduce them to the topics, guide them in their research, etc. They need to assist their students with submitting their projects before the deadline.
 It is ultimately up to the teacher how much they want to be involved.
 Teachers can also promote the Virtual Heritage Fair in their school/community.

 No - all decisions made at each Heritage Fair, including the Virtual Heritage Fair, are final.
 Heritage Saskatchewan must trust the judges’ evaluations, especially as the judges do so remotely.
 Every effort is made to ensure a fair and equitable judging process.